precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 </figcaption>
 </figure>

 Next is "mods".
 What is meant by "mods"?
 In this case, "mods" refer to modifiers, that is to say <kbd>⇧ Shift</kbd>, <kbd>⎈ Control</kbd>, <kbd>⎇ Alt</kbd>, and <kbd>◆ GUI</kbd>.
 The last modifier in the list is also known as WinKey on Windows, Command on MacOS or Super/Meta[^1] on Linux and BSD.
-It is not to be confused with actual graphical user interfaces.
+Do not confuse the term with actual graphical user interfaces.

 So this means that "home row mods" are about placing modifiers on the home row.